 Times: The Village is open from 9:30 am to 5:00 pm

-Watch and be inspired by a citizen naturalization ceremony on the Village Common.
-The U.S. Citizenship and Immigration Services (USCIS) will present scores of candidates to the United States District Court for the District of Massachusetts, and they will pledge their Oath of Allegiance to the United States for the very first time.
+On July 4th only, watch and be inspired by a citizen naturalization ceremony on the Village common.
+The U.S. Citizenship and Immigration Services (USCIS) will present candidates to the United States District Court for the District of Massachusetts, and they will pledge their Oath of Allegiance to the United States for the very first time.

 “Declaring Independence” Returns